 The Hammered Dulcimer is a lot like an open piano or a harp, except that it is played with a drum, making it a percussion instrument.

-The Hammered Dulcimer sounds absolutely stunning and is one of the most popular instruments for relaxation and for relieving the symptoms of stress and anxiety.
+The Hammered Dulcimer sounds absolutely stunning and is one of the most popular sound healing instruments for relaxation and for relieving the symptoms of stress and anxiety.

 Meditation gongs are one of the oldest sound healing instruments and are a key tool for the sound meditations of Buddhism.